-First things first, and possibly the most integral part of our content strategy, is the spreadsheet tool we use called AirTable.
-Before this begins to turn into essentially it’s own blog post describing every tiny detail of why we love AirTable so much, we’ll try to keep it short and sweet by saying we don’t know how we ever created content without AirTable.
-We would never be able to manage our content strategy without AirTable and when we first discovered AirTable around April of 2017, it’s completely revolutionized our content strategy.
+First things first, and possibly the most integral part of our content strategy, is the spreadsheet tool we use called Airtable (Airtable Review).
+Before this begins to turn into essentially it’s own blog post describing every tiny detail of why we love Airtable so much, we’ll try to keep it short and sweet by saying we don’t know how we ever created content without Airtable.
+We would never be able to manage our content strategy without Airtable and when we first discovered Airtable around April of 2017, it’s completely revolutionized our content strategy.

-- You Can Embed Spreadsheets: The AirTable spreadsheets are embeddable so you can add them into blog posts or pages on your site.
+- You Can Embed Spreadsheets: The Airtable spreadsheets are embeddable so you can add them to blog posts or pages on your site.

-AirTable can be a bit of a learning curve to get used to initially, especially when transitioning over from other spreadsheet tools, but trust us when we say that once you’ve used AirTable to its fullest potential you’ll never go back to using any other spreadsheet tool.
-It’s the cadillac of spreadsheets and it’s the future of spreadsheet innovation.
-They also offer lots of helpful videos through their AirTable YouTube channel and other useful guides, videos and a help centre right in the app as well.
+Airtable can be a bit of a learning curve to get used to initially, especially when transitioning over from other spreadsheet tools, but trust us when we say that once you’ve used Airtable to its fullest potential you’ll never go back to using any other spreadsheet tool.
+It’s the Cadillac of spreadsheets and it’s the future of spreadsheet innovation.
+They also offer lots of helpful videos through their Airtable YouTube channel and other useful guides, videos, and a help center right in the app as well.

 The main way we organize our Content Topics tab is into various “Content Categories” such as these:

 - Posts to Write Soon

 This way we can easily scroll to a category, see the content topic ideas we have for that specific category and then create a post based on the topics we find listed there.